Esri/Geospatial-Center-Code/python/api/csv-to-hosted-table-service/README.md

 Original Author: Adam Pfister

 This python notebook will walk you through the steps of publishing a CSV file as a hosted feature layer or table.
-Additionally, you can specifiy that certain fields will be published as a string/text typeinstead of a numeric type.
+Additionally, you can specifiy that certain fields will be published as a string/text type instead of a numeric type.

 ### Customer or Use Case